 OPTIONS FOR CURRENTLY-ENROLLED STUDENTS

-Other students take a break from traditional classes, but stay enrolled for our Internship Program.
 Students who have demonstrated a readiness for a formal internship are given extensive support in applying for an internship with one of our local community partners.
 These internships provide students an opportunity to begin to apply and generalize their skills, as well as build their resume, professional, and personal connections.
-In addition, students receive college credit through one of the local schools.
+In addition, students may receive college credit through one of the local schools.

 Internship placements are structured and selective, and not all are available every year.
 Past internships have included partnerships with:

 - -Library (working on a project for The Smithsonian Institution)